 Lakefront estate with private dock, wide lawn, and modern design built by Marble Falls custom home builder on Lake LBJ shoreline.

-If you’re considering a custom build on the lake, here’s what to know—backed by experience, regional data, and real examples.
+If you’re considering a custom build on the lake, here’s what to know—backed by experience, regional data, and real project examples.

 Granite Terrain: Tough, but Expensive